10 Ways to Use a Tax Refund for Homeownership

 Turning in your tax returns is just half the battle.
 Making the most of your tax return is the other half.
 And, there’s no better way to spend it than investing or reinvesting into homeownership.
 Both home buyers and homeowners can leverage their tax refunds in a variety of ways to either purchase a home or build more home equity.

 Spread your wealth wisely with these top 10 ways to spend your tax refund for homeownership.

 Purchase a home

 It’s no surprise that the home buying seasons kicks off around Tax Day or early spring to be specific.
-The normal spring home buying season for most of Americans is typically April, May and June.
-Understandably, home buyers tend to scramble to save the most most they can to pay for all the costs associated with purchasing a home and closing quick, which can range from a down payment to closing costs.
+The normal spring home buying season for most of Americans is typically April, May, and June.
+Understandably, home buyers tend to scramble to save the most they can to pay for all the costs associated with purchasing a home and closing quickly, which can range from a down payment to closing costs.
 Every little bit counts, especially in the spring because it tends to be the most competitive season amongst home buyers.

 1. Pay down debt

 Your credit score is one of the more crucial factors that will determine your mortgage interest rate.
 One of the easiest ways to increase your credit score to buy a house is to pay off high-interest credit card debt.